ManudattaG/Bitcoin-forex/README.md

 Approach:
 ------------------------------------------------------------------------------------

-* Requirement Gathering
 * Research and Analysis of Bitcoin APIs and services
+* Create a flask app service around the Bitcoin wrapper function
-* Creating 2 REST APIs for getLatestRate and getHistoricalRates using Flask app
+* Create 2 REST API endpoints - getLatestRate and getHistoricalRates
 * Transformation of data and mapping the API response to corresponding endpoints
-* Return the JSON API results around the wrapper API
+* Return the JSON API results

 Architecture Diagram